-Some markets can be quite dull if the stalls sell the same merchandise.
-But this wasn’t the case at the Christmas markets in Brussels at all!
+Some markets can be quite dull if the stalls sell more-or-less the same merchandise.
+But this wasn’t the case at all at the Christmas markets in Brussels.
 Aside from food and drink stalls, every stall was different from the next one.
-Custom knives, cards, candles, fake fur blankets, paper lanterns, and pottery…This is only a taste of some of the unique crafts you can expect to see at the Brussels Christmas markets.
+Custom knives, holiday cards, candles, lamps, fake fur blankets, paper lanterns, and pottery…This is only a taste of some of the unique crafts you can expect to see at the Christmas markets.

 Every now and then, the infamous boy statue in Brussels, Manneken Pis, is dressed up.
 I was lucky enough to see him clothed as Santa, escorted by police and ladies giving away free candy.

 But don’t expect to see only sweet treats at the markets, the savoury dishes were just as delicious.
-There was also a stall that sold more than 25 different quiches.
-Yep, that’s right, 25!
+There was a chalet that sold more than 25 different quiches.
 I ate a vegetable quiche and it was the best quiche I’ve ever eaten.
-No lies.
+No lies!

-This is something unique to the Brussels Christmas markets.
-Aside from all the Belgium food and crafts, expect to find other counties represented too, including Albania and Mongolia.
+Aside from all the Belgium food and crafts, expect to find other counties represented at the Brussels Christmas markets, including Albania and Mongolia.
 I loved the Mongolian themed stalls, from traditional foods and drinks to live performances.
 There was a stage where three Mongolian throat singers performed.
 Admittedly, this isn’t the style of music I usually listen to.
 But nonetheless, I enjoyed the performance very much.

-I wouldn’t normally take a second glance at a carousel.
-But if that carousel is Steam-punk themed with bizarre machines and funky animals, I don’t just glance, I stare!
-From an ostrich to Pegasus to a chameleon and various machinery, this is the carousel of my dreams.
-The children seemed to enjoy it too.
+I’ve always liked the carousels at fairs and markets.
+But what is better than a carousel?
+I’ll tell you, a steampunk-themed carousel with bizarre machines and funky animals!
+From an ostrich to Pegasus to a chameleon and various machinery, this carousel is the stuff of dreams.
+And the children seemed to enjoy it too.

 What better way to see the Christmas markets than from above?
 The Giant Ferris Wheel is called The View, and rightly so.
 The View delivers, well, the best view in the city!
 The pods are open at the sides, which means you can take some amazing photos.
 I was lucky enough to have one pod all to myself.
 At only €6 a ride, this was money well spent.

-I loved the Brussels Christmas markets for the delicious chocolate, the colourful lights, the incredible views, the festive atmosphere and the friendly people.
-Hurry, the Christmas markets are open until the end of December.
+I loved the Christmas markets in Brussels for the delicious chocolate, the colourful lights, the incredible views, the festive atmosphere and the friendly people.
+The first chance I get, I’m going back again.
+Click here for more information about the Christmas markets (the times, dates and location).